apache/spark/docs/concepts.rst

 In Airflow, a ``DAG`` -- or a Directed Acyclic Graph -- is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.

+A DAG is defined in a Python script, which represents the DAGs structure (tasks and their dependencies) as code.

 For example, a simple DAG could consist of three tasks: A, B, and C. It could say that A has to run successfully before B can run, but C can run anytime.
 It